adafruit/rosie-ci/README.rst

 How it works
 ============

-Rosie uses Flask to accept webhooks from GitHub and Celery.
-The GitHub webhook triggers a fetch of the commit data.
-The first "starting" Travis webhook simply triggers Rosie to notify GitHub that it intends on testing the commit.
+Rosie uses Flask to accept webhooks from Travis.
+The Travis start webhook triggers a fetch of the commit data.
 Rosie then waits until Travis finishes because it relies on build artifacts that Travis creates.
+The code run by Travis that builds the artifacts also uploads them to Rosie by posting the files to http://<rosie name>.ngrok.io/upload/<commit hash>.
 This approach ensures a consistent build environment for binaries (and Debian on Raspberry Pi has old ARM GCC packages).

+After the Travis build finishes, Celery is used to run the tests in parallel and separately from the web service.
+Two workers and queues are used so that tasks which hold a lock can be run without being starved by tasks waiting for a a lock.
+For example, test_board tasks are in the high priority queue because they hold a repo lock. load_code and start_test tasks try to grab a lock on start so they are in the low priority queue and will start once the high priority tasks with the lock finish.

 Celery is backed by Redis for scheduling and communication.
-Redis is also used for temporary logs and locking resources such as repos and boards.
+Redis is also used for logs and locking resources such as repos and boards.

 Contributing
 ============